-Alder Hey believes that breastfeeding is the healthiest way for a woman to feed her baby.
+Alder Hey promotes breastfeeding as the healthiest way for a woman to feed her baby.

 Breast milk is tailor made for babies and contains water, fat, protein, carbohydrate, minerals and vitamins.
 Breast milk contains other important factors that are absent from infant formula, these include hormones, enzymes, growth factors, essential fatty acids, immunological and non-specific protective factors.